walided88/e-comweb/README.md

 ## Key Functionalities

 1. **User Account and Login**:
-   - Users can create an account and log in securely with JWT-based authentication.
+   - Users can create an account and log in securely with hashed passwords.
-   - Passwords are encrypted using bcrypt to ensure secure storage.

 2. **Browsing and Searching Products**:
    - Users can browse a product catalog and search for items by typing letters or keywords.
 3. **Shopping Cart**:
    - Users can add items to the cart, adjust quantities, and view the total cost before proceeding to checkout.
 4. **Order Form and Data Persistence**:
    - On placing an order, users fill out a form with personal details, which, along with the cart items, is stored in MongoDB.
    - Orders are marked for cash-on-delivery payment.
 5. **Admin Dashboard**:
    - Admin users can access a dashboard to view all customer orders.
    - Admins can update the status of each product, marking items as "Sold" or "Pending."

 ## Security Features

-- **JWT Authentication**: JSON Web Tokens are used to manage secure user sessions.
 - **Password Hashing**: Passwords are hashed with bcrypt for secure storage in the database.

 ## License